mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

         initialContext: context
       )
     }
-    // Modifiers applied only to queries and infinite queries return .detached(
+    // Modifiers applied only to all other operations return .detached(
       query: query.retry(limit: 3)
         .enableAutomaticRunning(onlyWhen: .always(true))